-Residents are responsible for taking their own recyclable materials to the center.
-Once at the center, the items will need to be sorted into the appropriate container.
-An attendant will be on site to provide assistance.
+Residents are responsible for taking their own, presorted, recyclable materials to the center or mobile unit.
+Once at the drop-off location, the items will need to be placed into the appropriately labeled container.
+An attendant will be on-site to provide assistance.

 When you no longer have a use for an item it doesn’t mean it is trash.
 Consider donating it to charity, selling the item or giving it away.